Nigel2392/go-django/docs/configuring.md

 django.APPVAR_TLS_CONFIG

 // The database object.
-// This is a *sql.DB, and allows for easily sharing a database connection
+// This is a drivers.Database, and allows for easily sharing a database connection
-// between multiple packages
+// and a common pool of connections between apps.
-django.APPVAR_DATABASE
+// It also comes with querying tools and migration tools. django.APPVAR_DATABASE

 // Continue after commands have parsed and been executed